pyeatt/ebnf2tikz/README.md

 correct.

-2. Run the incorrect diagrams through LaTeX to get the dimensions of the nodes and the settings for railcolsep and railrowsep.
+2. Run the incorrect diagrams through LaTeX to get the dimensions of the basic nodes and the settings for railcolsep and railrowsep.

 3. After that, re-run ebnf2tikz and all of the diagrams are correct.